randomwalk94/TGP/README.md

 Instructions for TGP Algorithm:

 - tgp.m: The file implements the TGP algorithm as a function.
 The **tgp** function takes measurement matrix A and data vector b and outputs the signal.
-- tgpthresh.m: The file implements finding the thresholding parameter $\tau$
+- tgpthresh.m: The file implements finding the thresholding parameter $\tau$.
+- main_tgp.m: The file experiments TGP algorithm in the setting of Gaussian measurement matrix.